v-erse/svelte-django/README.md

 # svelte + django

-This is an app example for Svelte and Django.
+This is an example app that uses Svelte for it's frontend and Django on the backend.

 The Svelte frontend uses Webpack (instead of Rollup) for bundling.
 It uses [this](https://github.com/sveltejs/template-webpack) template.